 For this step, your options are, in order:

-- Outpatient; a less strictly supervised residential option where the patient begins to build social and other skills as they prepare to return to everyday life
+- Outpatient; a less strictly supervised option where the patient begins to build social and other skills as they prepare to return to everyday life

 #3 The Importance of Aftercare – Ongoing Treatment